 History of the Victorian & Edwardian Tea Dress or Tea Gown

 Starting in 1870, women adopted a newer, lighter, free fitting form of house dress worn at the time of afternoon tea — roughly 3 to 6pm.
 It was a formal house dress gown suitable for entertaining guests in one’s home.
-It need not be as formal as a dinner gown but formal enough to be seen among one’s peers.
+It need not be as formal as a dinner gown, but was formal enough to be seen among one’s peers.
 It was often an expression of a woman’s artistic abilities where the dress coordinated with her parlor room decor.

 “The tea gown, on the other hand, drapes the figure loosely so as to fall in graceful folds, and may be regarded as a distinct economy, as it so often takes the place of a more expensive dress.” – The Evolution of Fashion, Florence Mary Gardiner, 1897

 The 1870s Victorian tea gown looked unfitted with large draping train at the back and pleats along the front (somewhat like Regency gowns).
 They resembled fancy bedroom robes.
 With the rise of the bustle era, the tea gown followed the bustle shape, too.
-Lighter fabrics and delicate details and sometimes a lack of corset (gasp!) continued to make the gown look relaxed even though most women still needed to wear full foundations.
+Lighter fabrics and delicate details and sometimes a lack of corset (gasp!) continued to make the gown look relaxed, even though most women still needed to wear full foundations.
 In the late Victorian era, tea time and the tea dress took on a rather naughty connotation.
 Taking afternoon tea at home with a husband away taking tea elsewhere, women (and men) could entertain their romantic lovers.
 The looseness of the gown with a strikingly similar look to boudoir robes made them quite inviting to their lovers.

 By the Edwardian era, tea gowns were a regular part of a woman’s wardrobe outside of her home, too.
-Tea time became more flexible, as well, as the location changed to outside porches and gardens.
+Tea time became more flexible as well, as the location changed to outside porches and gardens.
 The sexual overtones vanished as these dresses became part of everyday summer fashions of the teens and early ’20s.
 Nearly all Edwardian tea gowns were white eyelet, embroidery, or lace inset sheer gowns.
 During fall and winter, darker color gowns were worn.

 More Edwardian Tea Dresses